<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[Admin]]></dc:creator>

-<pubDate>Thu, 09 Apr 2026 10:30:00 +0000</pubDate>
+<pubDate>Mon, 15 Jun 2026 10:30:00 +0000</pubDate>

-<guid isPermaLink="false">https://rosannepbrealestate.com/when-buying-a-home-feels-out-of-reach-some-families-do-this-instead/</guid>
+<guid isPermaLink="false">https://rosannepbrealestate.com/should-you-pay-for-your-buyers-closing-costs-what-sellers-need-to-know/</guid>

-<content:encoded><![CDATA[<div><img decoding="async" width="" src="https://files.keepingcurrentmatters.com/KeepingCurrentMatters/content/images/20260402/Header-Image-GettyImages-2213063442-original.png" alt="When Buying a Home Feels Out of Reach, Some Families Do This Instead Simplifying The Market" loading="lazy" style="display: block; margin-bottom: 5px; clear: both; max-width: 100%;" title="Header Image GettyImages 2213063442 original"></p>
+<content:encoded><![CDATA[<div><img decoding="async" width="" src="https://files.keepingcurrentmatters.com/KeepingCurrentMatters/content/images/20260604/Header-Image-GettyImages-1706263420-original.png" alt="Should You Pay for Your Buyer’s Closing Costs?
+What Sellers Need To Know.
+Simplifying The Market" loading="lazy" style="display: block; margin-bottom: 5px; clear: both; max-width: 100%;" title="Header Image GettyImages 1706263420 original"></p>

 </ul>